site24x7/plugins/proxysql/README.md

 	client_connections_non_idle -> metric calculate the number of client connections that are currently handled by the main worker threads. [connection]

-	backend_query_time_nsec -> metric calculate the time spent (as a percentage of total time) making network calls to communicate with the backends. [message]
+	backend_query_time_nsec -> metric calculate the time spent making network calls to communicate with the backends. [message]

 	mysql_backend_buffers_bytes -> metric calculate the memory use of buffers related to backend connections. [byte]